 Why did INSIGHT Into Diversity magazine create Viewfinder™ Campus Climate Surveys?

 We are committed, just like you, to ensuring that all students and employees on college campuses have the opportunity to live, learn, and work in a supportive, respectful, safe, and welcoming environment.
 Viewfinder™ Campus Climate Surveys are priced to fit in every institution of higher education’s budget.

 INSIGHT Into Diversity magazine, a subsidiary of Campus Climate Surveys, LLC, is the most well-respected diversity and inclusion publication and website in higher education.
 For over 40 years, INSIGHT Into Diversity has engaged with colleges and universities to help advance the national conversation about diversity and inclusion.

-The prestigious INSIGHT Into Diversity Higher Education Excellence in Diversity (HEED) Award is the only national recognition for institutions that demonstrate an exceptional commitment to diversity and inclusion across their campuses.
+The prestigious INSIGHT Into Diversity Higher Education Excellence in Diversity (HEED) Award is the only recognition for U.S. and Canadian institutions that demonstrate an exceptional commitment to diversity and inclusion across their campuses.